Weird Science

 Polish version is here

-Since the dawn of consciousness, humans have gazed at the sky with fascination.
-Naturally, many celestial phenomena were initially shrouded in mystery.
-The fascination of ancient cultures with the night sky is evident from how they projected their mythological figures onto it.
-In Western culture, Greek mythology still dominates this celestial theater: the giant Orion battles Taurus, the Ethiopian princess Andromeda is rescued by Perseus from the sea monster Cetus (associated with Cetus, the Whale), while Cygnus, the Swan, represents Zeus in one of his transformations.
-The seven nymphs known as the Pleiades, as well as the Hyades, also shine in the night sky.
-Comets were often regarded as omens of misfortune.
-Yet, our ancestors observed the daytime sky as well.
+Since the dawn of consciousness, humans have gazed at the sky in fascination.
+Naturally, many celestial phenomena were at first shrouded in mystery.
+The awe that ancient cultures felt toward the night sky is evident in the way they projected their mythological figures onto it.
+In Western culture, Greek mythology still dominates this celestial stage: the giant Orion battles Taurus; the Ethiopian princess Andromeda is rescued by Perseus from the sea monster Cetus, associated with Cetus, the Whale; and Cygnus, the Swan, represents Zeus in one of his divine transformations.
+The seven nymphs known as the Pleiades and the Hyades also shine brightly in the night sky.
+Comets, meanwhile, were often regarded as omens of misfortune.
+Yet our ancestors also watched the daytime sky with wonder.

-Among the many fascinating daylight phenomena, one of the most captivating is parhelia, also known as sundogs or mock suns.
-This optical event creates the illusion of multiple suns in the sky.
+Among the many fascinating atmospheric phenomena visible during the day, one of the most captivating is parhelia, also known as sundogs or mock suns.
+This optical phenomenon creates the illusion of multiple suns shining in the sky.

 Observations